1996 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The 1996 Nickel Mintage & Survival Chart shows the dramatic difference between circulation strikes and proof production.

-The survival data presents a notable discrepancy.
 For circulation strikes from Philadelphia and Denver, survival numbers remain unknown due to the practical impossibility of tracking coins dispersed through commerce over nearly three decades.
-These pieces continue circulating, residing in collections, or have been lost or destroyed through normal wear.
+These pieces continue circulating, reside in private collections, or have been lost and worn through normal use.

-The 5% attrition likely accounts for coins removed from their original holders, damaged through improper handling, or otherwise lost over time.
+The 5% attrition among proof specimens likely accounts for coins removed from original holders, damaged through improper handling, or otherwise lost over nearly three decades.

 Also Read: Jefferson Nickel Value (1938-Present)

-The Easy Way to Know Your 1996 Nicke Value
+The Easy Way to Know Your 1996 Nickel Value

 Determining your 1996 nickel’s value requires examining several critical factors that directly impact collector premiums.

-Begin by checking for any signs of wear, as even light hints of rub are considered circulation damageโworn nickels are worth only face value, while uncirculated examples command higher prices.
+Begin by checking for any signs of wear.
+Even light hints of rub are considered circulation damage — worn nickels are worth only face value, while uncirculated examples command higher prices.
 Inspect Jefferson’s cheekbone and hair details on the obverse, plus Monticello’s columns and roofline on the reverse under good lighting.

 Identify the mint mark below the date: “P” for Philadelphia, “D” for Denver, or “S” for San Francisco proof specimens.
 Different mints produced varying quantities and quality levels, affecting market value.

-The most significant value indicator is the Full Steps featureโexamine Monticello’s base where, if each of the 5 or 6 steps is fully delineated line for line without any marks, scratches, or interruptions, the coin qualifies as Full Steps.
-This designation requires all lines to be present and clean, often multiplying value by 10-20 times.
+The most significant value indicator is the Full Steps (FS) feature — examine Monticello’s base steps closely.
+If each of the 5 or 6 steps is fully delineated line-for-line without any marks, scratches, or interruptions, the coin may qualify as Full Steps.
+This designation can multiply a coin’s value by 10 to 20 times compared to a standard example in the same grade.

-Additionally, search for minting errors including off-center strikes, double strikes, die chips, or broadstrikes.
-Professional grading follows the Sheldon Scale, a seventy-point system established by numismatists in the 1970s, where higher grades (MS65-MS67) with Full Steps command exponentially higher prices.
+Also search for minting errors including off-center strikes, double strikes, die chips, or broadstrikes.
+Professional grading follows the Sheldon Scale, a 70-point system where higher grades (MS65–MS67) with Full Steps command exponentially higher prices.
+MS stands for “Mint State,” meaning uncirculated.

 - 1996-P Nickel (Philadelphia Mint)